Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model Verification and Validation

-Having showed the consistency of the proposed methodology to capture solidification-style problems using the Allen-Cahn equation, this section investigates the convergence to the solution of the advection-diffusion-reaction equation.
-For this, the exponential initial condition was again used, as per \cref{eq:initial_condition}.
-For this study, a TRT collision was used with the magic coefficient, $\Lambda$, set to $1/12$ in order to cancel out the third-order spatial error and provide optimal results for advection dominated problems \cite{Ginzburg2008consistentLBM4BrinkmanModel}.
-The scalar field was advected with a uniform external velocity, $U_x$, corresponding to P{\'e}clet number, $\mathbf{Pe}$, equal to 500.
-The time of the simulation was determined by setting $\mathbf{Fo} = \num{1e-03}$.
+This section investigates the convergence of the advection-diffusion-reaction problem, given by~\cref{eq:Allen-Cahn_equation}.
+The exponential initial condition was used again, as per \cref{eq:initial_condition}.
+For this study, a \ac{TRT} collision operator was used again, with the magic coefficient, $\Lambda$, set to $1/12$ in order to cancel out the third-order spatial error and provide optimal results for advection dominated problems \cite{Ginzburg2008consistentLBM4BrinkmanModel}.
+The scalar field was advected with a uniform external velocity, $U_x$, corresponding to $\text{\acs{Pe}} = \num{1e03}$.
+The time of the simulation was determined by setting $\text{\acs{Fo}} = \num{1e-06}$.
+The \acl{Da} has been set as $\text{\acs{Da}} = \num{1e06}$, to provide a scenario in which the reaction term dominates the diffusion behaviour.
 The convergence of the scheme was assessed using both acoustic and diffusive scaling techniques.
 The parameters used during these studies are provided in \cref{Tab:parameters_acoustic_scaling} and \cref{Tab:parameters_difusive_scaling}, respectively.
-Here, number of elements per the domain length, $L$, is provided, as is the number of iterations, $T$.
+Here, the number of elements per the domain length, $L$, is provided, as is the number of iterations, $T$.

 \Cref{fig:reference_solution_acoustic_scaling} provides the result of the finest resolution simulated for the scalar variable, $\phi$, and the implicit source term, $Q(\phi)$.
-Starting from the initial condition, it can be observed that $\phi$ was advected half of the domain in the specified dimensionless time.
 As there does not exist an analytical solution to the complete advection-diffusion-reaction equation, this finest mesh solution is used to provide a reference point of convergence tests.